 Even specialized roofers’ equipment like the compact, lightweight Equipter RB4000 can be too large to maneuver on some properties.
 The RB2000 is the original Equipter’s scrappy little brother.
 It offers many of the benefits of the larger unit but in a condensed package that makes it perfect for working in those super-tight spots.
 It gives roofers:

-- Drive-ability: It’s powered by an 8.5-horsepower Honda engine, so roofers can drive it virtually anywhere on the job site and position it next to the home.
+- Drive-ability: It’s powered by a 9-horsepower engine, so roofers can drive it virtually anywhere on the job site and position it next to the home.
 Once the RB2000 is in the right spot, outriggers stabilize the compact container.

 - Raise-ability: The RB2000 provides a 7-foot lift that enables workers to raise the container closer to the roof for easier tear-off.
 Crew members can drop debris, such as old shingles and nails, directly into the unit, reducing the risk of property damage from falling materials.